Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Incorrect Learners can acquire competency certification through various learning methods under NSQF, not just formal learning.
-This includes
+Statement 1 is incorrect.
+Learners can acquire competency certification through various learning methods under NSQF, not just formal learning.
+This includes.

 • Formal learning (schools, colleges, training institutions)